Link to Latest Report: March 2020 Progress Report

 AASHTO LRFD Bridge Design Specification, through AASHTO SCOBS T-14 committee (Steel Bridges) have recently developed design provisions for use of Concrete Filled Tube (CFT) columns for bridge elements, such as columns in substructure.
 In the case of High Speed Rail (HSR), about 60 to 70% of the HSR infrastructure consists of elevated bridge structures.
 In one recent case in California, a segment of the High-Speed Rail (HSR) consists of elevated bridge structures with spans of about 110 to 150 ft. with columns, ranging in height from very short to as tall as 100 ft.
-Use of pre-fabricated sub-structure elements could significantly reduce cost and expedite the HSR project delivery.
+The use of pre-fabricated sub-structure elements could significantly reduce costs and expedite the HSR project delivery.
 U.S. DOT has identified the use of HSR as a strategic area for addressing mobility challenges.
-Development of an efficient substructure system for HSR is therefore urgent and will result in significant savings.
-The recent adaptation of CFT columns by AASHTO LRFD Bridge Design Specification is a first step.
-Development of efficient substructure system for HSR using CFT columns, demands development of cap beam system and their connection to CFT columns.
+The development of an efficient substructure system for HSR is therefore urgent and will result in significant savings.
+The recent adaptation of CFT columns by AASHTO LRFD Bridge Design Specification is the first step.
+The development of an efficient substructure system for HSR using CFT columns, demands the development of a cap beam system and their connection to CFT columns.

 The following is a brief description of the work to be conducted